 These web products are based on the research of a scientist who has retired.
 We do not anticipate maintaining them indefinitely and are requesting feedback on the impact of discontinuing these web products.
-Please send feedback to email@example.com
+Please send feedback to firstname.lastname@example.org.
+We are aware some products are not working correctly and are investigating a fix.

 This quasi-phase space diagram plots standardized anomalies of global relative atmospheric angular momentum (AAM) on the y-axis and global relative AAM time tendency on the x-axis.
 The anomalies are based on a 1968-96 climatology and are standardized using 5-day average data from 1968-2006.
 A 5-day running mean is applied to daily data.
 The 5-day average standard deviation for global AAM is 1.2x1025 kg m2 s-1 and for the global tendency is 1.4x1019 kg m2 s-2.
 The global tendency is estimated from the global AAM time series using a 4th order (5-point) finite difference scheme.
 The scheme while highly accurate has problems when 5 points are not available.
 This and the 5-day running average means there will be changes in the last 4 points plotted when new data are added.
 The plotting routine was provided courtesy of Matthew Wheeler.